parlange/conda-cuda/README.md

 Copy the kernel URL to Local Runtime in Colab to use your GPU with their front end.

+## tensorflow-probability with tf autoinstaller

-For Tensorflow 2.15 for tensorflow-probability
+For tensorflow-probability use Tensorflow 2.15

 ```
 conda create -n tf215 python=3.10